 It is important for you to consider the particular risk factors that may affect the industry in which you are investing, and therefore the stability of the distributions that you receive.
-See, for example, , under the section "Risk Factors". [insert specific cross-reference to principal factors that could affect the predictability of cash flow to unitholders.]
+See, for example, , under the section "Risk Factors" [insert specific cross-reference to principal factors that could affect the predictability of cash flow to unitholders].
 This section also describes the issuer's assessment of those risk factors, as well as the potential consequences to you if a risk should occur.

 The after-tax return from an investment in units to unitholders subject to Canadian income tax can be made up of both a return on and a return of capital.
 That composition may change over time, thus affecting your after-tax return.
-[If a forecast has been prepared, include specific disclosure about the estimated portion of the investment that will be taxed as a return on capital and the estimated portion that will be taxed as return of capital.]
+[If a forecast has been prepared, include specific disclosure about the estimated portion of the investment that will be taxed as a return on capital and the estimated portion that will be taxed as return of capital.
+If the issuer cannot estimate the portion that will be a return of capital, state that it is unable to reasonably estimate the return of capital on anticipated distributions, and that this amount might vary materially from period to period.]
 Returns on capital are generally taxed as ordinary income or as dividends in the hands of a unitholder.
 Returns of capital are generally tax-deferred (and reduce the unitholder's cost base in the unit for tax purposes).